ray-project/ray/README.rst

 |

 **Ray is a fast and simple framework for building and running distributed applications.**

-Ray comes with libraries that accelerate deep learning and reinforcement learning development:
+Ray is packaged with the following libraries for accelerating machine learning workloads:

 - `Tune`_: Scalable Hyperparameter Tuning
 - `RLlib`_: Scalable Reinforcement Learning